rybaier/evac-assistance-app/pseudocode.md

         - add get directions button (google maps force or directions plot with polyline?)
     -
 - add animation to item list
-- change welcome screen to swipe cards through to login screen
+- change welcome screen to swipe cards through to login screen - ~CHECK~
 - use facebook login modal
     - instagram login modal?
     - google login modal ?
     - have option from homepage to mark as safe?
+- Turn Walkthrough into slides with buttons to create items and create meeting places

 ## Backend Checklist